wp-plugins/brandfolder/readme.txt

 == Installation ==

 1. Unpack archive to this archive to the 'wp-content/plugins/' directory inside of WordPress
-2. From your blog administration, click on brandfolder to change settings (will likely show up as a main tab below 'Settings')
+2. From your blog administration, click on Brandfolder to change settings (will likely show up as a main tab below 'Settings')

 == Support ==

-* Visit https://brandfolder.uservoice.com for support & documentation.
+* Visit http://help.brandfolder.com for support & documentation.

 * We also recommend the [WordPress HelpCenter](http://wphelpcenter.com/) for extended help.
 Brandfolder is not associated with the WordPress HelpCenter in any way.